 The pair first met at Moon Dog around 2012 where Steve began his first adventures into the Melbourne beer scene after relocating from Toronto.
 Dan was on the brewing team at the time and the pair hit it off quickly.
-With a shared love of certain beer styles, and similar impressions of the burgeoning Australian craft beer industry, they kept in touch to see what opportunities might arise for them to work together.
+With a shared love of certain beer styles and similar impressions of the burgeoning Australian craft beer industry, they kept in touch to see what opportunities might arise for them to work together.

 Over time, it became clear that they needed to go bigger to make their efforts worthwhile, and the search began for possible brewing premises.
 Conveniently, Dan took up residence in Preston just a stone’s throw away from the row of warehouses that would come to be the site for the Tallboy and Moose brew bar.
 After checking out a few different spots around the northern suburbs, Preston still rung true for Dan and Steve, as the craft beer scene was just starting to take hold thanks to venues such as the Raccoon Club, Stray Neighbour and Dexter, each bringing more of the good stuff into the suburb.

 From late 2019 onwards, the brewery started canning their beers with some regularity and a Tallboy tap or tins have become common sights in spots for good beer across Melbourne.
-But undoubtedly the best place to enjoy those beers is their Preston home, with their kitchen, a beer hall-style fit out complete with mish mash furniture and a striking blue and red mural mimicking their labelling have created a neighbourhood brew bar that's become a regular haunt for Preston natives.
+But undoubtedly the best place to enjoy those beers is their Preston home beer hall-style fit out complete with a beautiful beer garden for summer, warming fireplaces for winter and a striking blue and red mural mimicking their labelling.
+In short, they've created a neighbourhood brew bar that's become a regular haunt for Preston natives.